The Department of Economics offers the following graduate program:

 - M.A.
 (Population Dynamics Option Non-Thesis)

-Information about tuition fees and financial assistance can be found here.
 The MA non-thesis program is completed in 3 terms: fall, winter and summer.
 You will be charged as a Master's full-time student for each term (including the summer term).
-If you have any other tuition fee related questions, please visit this website to contact the student accounts office.
+If you have any other tuition fee related questions, please visit the student accounts office.

 In general, courses and examinations in the M.A. program are given in Macroeconomics, Microeconomics, Econometrics, and the following fields: Advanced Theory (Mathematical Economics), Economic Development, Economic History, Industrial Organization, International Economics, Health Economics, Labour Economics, Monetary Economics, and Public Finance.
 In some years, however, some field courses may not be offered.
-A list of the graduate courses offered in the current academic year is available from the Department's website at Courses.
+A list of the graduate courses offered in the current academic year is available from the Department's website under graduate course listing

 Refresher Course in Mathematical Methods